LCRH1883/MTGleaderboard/README.md

 * Add any number of built-in or custom counters
 * Use images, text, emoji, and animated gifs to customize counters
 * Create custom profiles for players or decks
+* Optional sign-in for friends, saved profiles, and persistent stats
 * Dark Mode support and a number of custom themes
 * Dice rolling from within a game

+The app is fully usable without signing in.

 # Versioning

 See `docs/versioning.md` for the version name/number format and current version.

+# Backend Auth API

+Client integration details for sign-up/sign-in are in `docs/auth-api.md`.

 # Play Store Listing